jdmonin/JSettlers2/doc/Readme.developer.md

 creating a `build.properties` file, or from the gradle command line by passing a `-Dname=value` parameter.

+The basic build command/task is:
+`gradle build`
+If the build fails with this error:
+`A problem occurred starting process 'command 'python''`
+then make sure you can run the `python` command.
+If your computer has `python3` instead, update the ext.python_command declaration in `build.gradle`.

 There are several gradle build tasks.
 Here are the main ones:

 - `build`: create project jar files; also runs unit tests